Working with Custom Attributes and Summary Statistics in EpiModel

 Summary

-- Modify the local vectors with some dynamic process (like aging).
+get_attr(). - Modify the local vectors with your dynamic process.

 Historical Nodal Attributes